Austin Bats2699 Votes Currently Open

 The bridge became a tourist destination, attracting visitors and animal lovers from all kinds of places.
 The Austin American Statesman created the Statesman Bat Observation Center that’s just adjacent to the bridge.
 It’s from here you’ll be treated to fantastic views of the bat families flying and swooping around at night, while learning interesting details about the lives of these sophisticated flying mammals.
 These beautiful creatures are awe inspiring to watch, with their cute faces but smooth, elegant wings, gliding upon air currents through the sky.

-Austin Bats Information
+Austin Bats Travel Tips

 - You can visit this place after sunset around 6:30 pm.